Eugene Porter

-Eugene Porter (full name in the television series: Eugene Hermann Porter) is a fictional character from the comic book series The Walking Dead and is portrayed by Josh McDermitt beginning in the fourth season of the American television series of the same name.
+Dr. Eugene Porter (full name in the television series: Dr. Eugene Hermann Porter) is a fictional character from the comic book series The Walking Dead and is portrayed by Josh McDermitt beginning in the fourth season of the American television series of the same name.
 In both media he claims to be a scientist who knows the cure to the zombie plague and is being escorted to Washington, D.C. by Sgt.
 Abraham Ford and Rosita Espinosa, and encounter Rick Grimes and his group and recruit them to assist their mission.

 Eugene possesses virtually no survival skills of his own and is extremely dependent on the group, but is highly intelligent and resourceful in using technology to ensure the group's survival.
 Eventually, it is revealed that Eugene is not a scientist, but a high school science teacher, and that he does not know how to cure the virus but lied to manipulate the other survivors into taking him to Washington, D.C., believing it to be the best chance for survival.
 This proves true as the group eventually finds the Alexandria Safe-Zone where Eugene becomes its primary engineer.
 Though his lie puts a strain on their friendship, Abraham eventually forgives him and they resume being friends.